-The Special Program is a global program of international technical cooperation initiated by WHO and co-sponsored by UNDP and the World Bank, with the two interdependent objectives of developing improved mechanisms for the control of tropical diseases and strengthening the research capability of affected countries.
+The Special Program is a global program of international technical cooperation initiated by the World Health Organization (WHO) and co-sponsored by the United Nations Development Program (UNDP) and the World Bank.
+It has two interdependent objectives: To develop new tools for the prevention and control of tropical diseases, and to strengthen the research capabilities of the affected countries.